 Where are they now, you ask?
 Are you living under a rock?
 In Yuendemu?
 I jest.
 As we all know by now, Midnight Oil ended a 14-year hiatus in 2016, toured the world twice, recorded two albums, and — sadly — lost a bass player.
 Yes, much has happened since I first set out to answer this question in 2013.

-I present a brief summary, fresh as of October 2022, complete with some photos and videos I took during the European leg of their farewell tour, as well as some archival content about the members’ solo outings during the hiatus.
+I present a brief summary, fresh as at September 2024, complete with some photos and videos I took during the European leg of their 2022 farewell tour, as well as some archival content about the members’ solo outings during the hiatus.

 OCT.
 4, 2022 — That’s a wrap, lads.
 The Oils have officially stopped burning.
 They played the last gig of their farewell tour at Sydney’s Hordern Pavilion on Monday (3) night, delivering a 3.5-hour show that I’m sure we’ll be able to watch on the couch at some point.
 Thanks, fellas.
 You did all right.
 Here’s a link to their thank you note + pix from that show.